OAuth2 Client

 modify.getCreator().startMessage()

-.setText(`An error occurred while processing the OAuth command: ${error.message}`)
+.setText(`An error occurred while processing the OAuth command: ${message}`)

 .setRoom(context.getRoom())